build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 # SHA-256

 ## Overview
-The Ockam protocol uses SHA-256 hashing to ensure both parties are communicating securely and in the expected order.
-Vault provides a simple SHA-256 hashing function for the protocol to use.
+Some Ockam protocols uses SHA-256 hashing to ensure both parties are communicating securely and in the expected order.
+Vault provides a simple SHA-256 hashing function for the protocols to use.

 ## Function
 ```